-The lack of proper work tools such as communication, collaboration and project management tools required by the employees can severely impact the ability of the employees to deliver on work assigned to them.
+The lack of proper work tools such as communication, collaboration, and project management tools required by the employees can severely impact the ability of the employees to deliver on the work assigned to them.

 Hence, facilities required by remotely working employees should extend to even workstations, ergonomic seating, and even a fast internet connection.

 The organization needs to create a virtual work environment that stimulates learning and growth for remotely working employees.

-Addiionally, employees should be assigned projects and tasks that require them to expand their skillset.
-This encourages them to focus on improving their performance and efficiency.
+Additionally, employees should be assigned projects and tasks that require them to expand their skill sets.

 Organizations should demonstrate care and concern for their employees during these challenging times to build their trust and commitment.

 Thus, in this current pandemic situation, employee and family wellness plans are great ways for organizations to show that they care.

 Hence, managers and supervisors need to assure employees that their ideas, opinions, and concerns are important for the organization.

-This helps in building trust with the employees as they feel an integral part of the organization they work for.’
+This helps in building trust with the employees as they feel an integral part of the organization they work for.

 Being recognized assures the employees that their work is being valued and that they are making a positive contribution to business growth and success.

 Managers and supervisors should leverage digital employee recognition platforms to recognize their team members.

 Such feedback enables both the managers and the employees to understand the needs of one another and thus work together in a more coordinated manner.

 Therefore, employee pulses and surveys can help organizations get regular feedback from remotely working employees.

-These are the 7 strategies for organizations to their motivate remote workforce and get higher employee productivity and performance, which in turn can help in business growth during these challenging times.
+These are the 7 strategies for organizations to motivate remote workforce and get higher employee productivity and performance, which in turn can help in business growth during these challenging times.